-I have to admit that it takes some guts to move to Alaska, so, if you have decided to take the leap and explore the not so populated, filled with fresh air, territories of Alaska, then all I can say is – please, please, please take me with you!
+I have to admit that it takes some guts to move to Alaska, so, if you have decided to take the leap and explore the not so populated, filled with fresh air, territories of Alaska, then cheers to you!

 You have probably seen some of the videos on YouTube about people who have moved to Alaska; why they did it and what they have discovered since they got there, including the National Geographic documentary on Bushmen in Alaska.
 All of them are very helpful and educating, but the main thing they have in common is the fact that the people who moved there, wanted to be away from the city noise, crowds and complications.